op-spark-git-good/Spooler/README.md

  - **description** a description of the project, defaults to
  - **Categories** (tasks, patterns, notions, fabrics) all are arrays, and most of them can optionally refer to a corresponding document in another model
 #### **Users**
+>The User model represents users in the Spooler application.
+It stores authentication details and profile information, allowing users to log in, manage their account, and interact with stored sewing materials, patterns, and projects.
+- **username** (String, optional) – The display name of the user.
+- **googleId** (String, optional) – Unique identifier for users who authenticate via Google OAuth.
+- **email** (String, optional) – User's email address.
+- **password** (String, optional) – Hashed password for authentication (if not using Google OAuth).
+- **profilePicture** (String, optional) – URL for the user's profile picture.
+- **createdAt** (Date, default: Date.now()) – Timestamp indicating when the account was created.
+>This model supports both traditional email/password authentication and Google OAuth, providing flexibility in user sign-up and login.